 How much does an emergency visit cost with health insurance?

-The average ER visit cost $1,082 in 2019.
-With health insurance, a trip to the ER will cost $50 to $150, depending on the copay.
+With health insurance, a trip to the ER will likely cost $50 to $150, depending on the copay.
 If you need tests, you’ll pay additional fees.
 These may be a copay or a percentage of the price of the service.
-X-rays have been found to average $140 at hospitals and CT scans ranged from $442 to $1,146.

 How much does an emergency visit cost without health insurance?

-A trip to the emergency room (ER) will also cost $50 to $150 just to check-in without insurance.
-But this is where the big numbers come in: the tests and the doctors’ fees.
+An uninsured trip to the emergency room (ER) might also cost $50 to $150 just to check-in without insurance.
+But tests and doctors’ fees pile on expenses from there.

 Your $50 to $150 goes to the hospital.
 The doctor you see may charge you another $100 to upwards of $1,000 for the level of service.
 And an ER visit may require CT scans, MRIs, or more, all with a price.
-Those X-rays at $140 and CT scans up to $1,146 are fully your responsibility.
 If you are admitted for an overnight stay, the hospital room and service will be additional, as well.

 Traditional annual exams do require various tests, but most are also affordable.